nsriram/lambda-the-cli-way/docs/03-hello-world-your-first-lambda.md

 ➜  cat outputfile.txt
 ```

-You should see the following output of executing the lambda function.
+You should see the following output after executing the lambda function.
 > output
 ```
 "{\"date\":\"2019-01-01T12:00:00.000Z\",\"message\":\"Hello Lambda CLI World\"}"